Welcome! While you’re here, join my mailing list for more tips from a pro SAT tutor including subscriber-only downloads to help your scores!

 - Being clear throughout your argument

-- Writing a long essay (a page or more is good)
+- Writing a longer essay (a page or more is good)

 - Staying well-organized